-At the conclusion of four full days of training, we had 60 GEAR UP staffers who were excited to have a set of new techniques to work with in their capacities as counselors, tutors, coaches, managers, community liasons and within their comfort zones.
+At the conclusion of four full days of training in psychodrama techniques designed to serve education, we had 60 GEAR UP staffers who were excited to have a set of new methods to work with in their capacities as counselors, tutors, coaches, managers, community liaisons, within their comfort zones and within their expertise.
 We encouraged their progress in further learning about the use of psychodrama in their work, and practicing in small steps some of their newly acquired skills.
-They left with the sense that they could try to go forward in small bits without being overwhelmed or too worried about not doing it exactly as they had been taught as long as they worked within their training level and ethically.
-They got the message that responding to the needs, obstacles and interests of people they worked with was the first order of business.
+They left with the sense that they could go forward in small, contained, interactive bits without being overwhelmed or too worried about not doing it exactly in a certain manner as long as they worked within their training level and ethically.
+They understood that responding to the needs, obstacles and interests of people they worked with was the first order of business.
 The ASGPP website, in particular its library of online sources, was promoted for free additional resources they could consult .
 Lastly, we encouraged them to support each other in their endeavors, and that the trainers were both available for any further guidance or clarification.

 Psychodrama is a wonderful way of working with people of diverse cultural backgrounds, and with language issues, because it permits significant emotional material to be conveyed in gesture, action, facial expression, placement, and display.
 Using it to advance educational engagement and the sense that poor and immigrant families are important to the schools serving their children is truly a noble task.